-An appraisal report is inspection that concludes an opinion of value.
+An appraisal is investigation allowing the appraiser to come to an opinion of value.

-The Sales Comparison Approach is normally the most accurate and best indicator of value for a residence.
+Usually, the Sales Comparison Approach is the most definite indicator of value of a residential property.

 To defend your rights in a condemnation case.

-A third-party home inspector will investigate the structure of the house, from the roof to the foundation.
+A third-party home inspector will inspect the structure of the home, from the top to the bottom.

-The appraisal is based on specific definite comparable sales.
+The appraisal is based on similar valid comparable sales.

 The CMA will provide a non-specific figure.